 In a previous study on maize cob image analysis (Kienbaum et al., 2021), a single Mask R-CNN model successfully predicted both the classes and masks for maize cobs and ruler elements with high reliability.
 This success can be attributed to the relatively simple and distinguishable features of maize cobs and rulers.
 In contrast, quinoa panicles present more complex challenges due to the presence of leaves, similar coloration among structures (e.g., stem, leaves, and panicle), and, in some cases, panicles lacking compact density.
-These complexities likely necessitated the use of two separate models in our pipeline: one optimized for classification of panicle shapes and the other for accurate segmentation of detailed panicle traits.
-We selected a segmentation model that achieved a mean Average Precision (mAP) score of 83.16 with two classes, a result comparable to the findings of Kienbaum et al. (2021), who reported 87.7 mAP with two classes in maize.
+These complexities likely necessitated the use of two separate models in our pipeline: one optimized for the classification of panicle shapes and the other for accurate segmentation of detailed panicle traits.
+We selected a segmentation model that achieved a mean average precision (mAP) score of 83.16 with two classes, a result comparable to the findings of Kienbaum et al. (2021), who reported 87.7 mAP with two classes in maize.
 Similarly, Yu et al., (2019) reported an mAP of 89.85 with two classes in strawberries.
 These parallels underscore the effectiveness of our segmentation model despite the increased complexity of the quinoa phenotyping task.

-Effective detection using simple image processing methods can be particularly challenging under field conditions due to various environmental factors, such as background color, image position, shadow, and rotation.
-In a study by Lee and Shin (2020), potato shapes were successfully detected under field conditions using Mask R-CNN, enabling the calculation of parameters based on pixel data.
+Effective detection via simple image processing methods can be particularly challenging under field conditions because of various environmental factors, such as background color, image position, shadow, and rotation.
+In a study by Lee and Shin (2020), potato shapes were successfully detected under field conditions via Mask R-CNN, enabling the calculation of parameters on the basis of pixel data.
 We adopted a similar approach in this study to detect and analyze quinoa panicles under field conditions.
-Our results demonstrate that Mask R-CNN is a suitable and robust method for addressing the challenges of field phenotyping, significantly reducing the labor-intensive and costly efforts associated with traditional approaches.
+Our results demonstrate that the Mask R-CNN is a suitable and robust method for addressing the challenges of field phenotyping, significantly reducing the labor-intensive and costly efforts associated with traditional approaches.
 In a related study, Zhou et al., (2019) analyzed 1,064 panicles from 272 genotypes of sorghum and extracted traits such as area, volume, panicle length, and width, reporting a high correlation with manual annotation.
 Similarly, our approach showed strong agreement with manual annotations when comparing the extracted panicle traits (Fig. 3).
 These findings further validate the potential of Mask R-CNN for accurate and efficient phenotyping in field environments.

-Training a model for image segmentation, as opposed to image classification, necessitates detailed annotation that includes both class labels and object location information, making it a labor-intensive and time-consuming process.
+Training a model for image segmentation, as opposed to image classification, necessitates detailed annotations that include both class labels and object location information, making it a labor-intensive and time-consuming process.
 In our dataset, many images did not capture complete panicles, largely because they were taken under field conditions by students rather than trained photographers.
 This highlights the need for improved image acquisition protocols and better training for personnel tasked with photographing the panicles to ensure high-quality, complete datasets.
-Furthermore, the images from selection and registration trials lacked a scale reference, which meant that our analysis had to rely on relative trait values rather than absolute measurements for panicle indices.
+Furthermore, the images from the selection and registration trials lacked a scale reference, which meant that our analysis had to rely on relative trait values rather than absolute measurements for panicle indices.
 This limitation may have impacted the precision of certain phenotypic evaluations.